glitch452/MMM-CoinMarketCap/README.md

 To install the module, use your terminal to:
 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
 2. Copy the module to your computer by executing the following command:<br />`git clone https://github.com/glitch452/MMM-CoinMarketCap.git`
+3. Enter the 'MMM-CoinMarketCap' directory and Install the node modules:<br />`cd MMM-CoinMarketCap && npm install`

 ## Using the module